bwang95/BadmintonScheduler/README.md

 # Badminton Scheduler
 Android app for badminton scheduling.

-For API and Slackbot backend, see [Plutoniummatt/bb](https://github.com/plutoniummatt/bb)
+For Slackbot backend, see [Plutoniummatt/bb](https://github.com/plutoniummatt/bb) For API backend, see [Haloyum/bab-server](https://github.com/Haloyum/bab-server)

 In order to build the app, you need to define a string called `api_base_url`, which is the base URL that Retrofit will use to construct its paths.